Juhii16/Movie-Recommendation-Engine-Engage-22-/README.md

 pip install -r requirements.txt pip3 install -r requirements.txt
 ````
-4- In case if there are any errors in executing above commands try installing packages mentioned in app.py file manually.
+5- In case if there are any errors in executing above commands try installing packages mentioned in app.py file manually.

-5- To run the project, navigate inside the project directory and type the following command in a python terminal or powershell.
+6- To run the project, navigate inside the project directory and type the following command in a python terminal or powershell.
 ````python
 streamlit run app.py
 ````
    and here you go :)

+## Feature

+1-Sort movies based on ratings from thousands of users
+2-Select your favorite movies to find similar titles
+3-Search for movies using keywords (actors, tags, directors etc.)
+4-Get personalised recommendations based on your own ratings
+5-Automatic light/dark mode toggle based on device theme
+6-Easy-to-use, smooth and responsive UI
+7-Cross platform
+8-Add movies to your watchlist
+9-Accurate recommendations

 ### Usage Instructions